This documentation is designed to help developers using AdapTable to get up and running quickly with some of the key concepts and objects.

-Predefined Config is State created (by devs) at Design Time (using JSON) and shipped with Adaptable for first-time use.
+Predefined Config is State created (by developers) at Design Time (written in JSON) and shipped with AdapTable for first-time application use.

-It includes anything whch is required for initial use of the application e.g. Searches, Filters, Reports, Conditional Styles, Entitlements etc.
+It includes those objects required for initial use of the hosted application e.g. Searches, Filters, Reports, Alerts, Conditional Styles etc.

 Predefined Config is then stored in Adaptable State together with any run-time changes effected by the user.

-The Adaptable Api provides a full, rich, programmatic access to all the functionality and state inside AdapTable.
+The Adaptable Api provides full, rich, programmatic access to all the functionality and state inside AdapTable.